2020 Police Intervention Options Report

 Note

-The non-fatal category includes six subjects that died from self-inflicted injuries, not from police discharge of a firearm.
+The non-fatal category includes five subjects that died from self-inflicted injuries, not from police discharge of a firearm.
 One fatal occurrence in 2016 involved the death of two subjects, for a total of 82 fatalities.

 Table 8 - Officer-involved shooting occurrences by division (province/territory) in 2020